OpenSlides/openslides-manage-service/README.md

 Manage service and tool for OpenSlides which provides some management commands to setup and control OpenSlides instances.

-The service uses [gRPC](https://grpc.io/) and can be reached directly via the OpenSlides proxy service.

-The (client) tool can be used as follows:
+The tool can be used as follows:

     $ ./openslides

-You can find all management commands in the help text.
+You will get a help text with all management commands.

 ## How to start the full system